 - Trusts – When one has significant assets, special financial considerations, or perhaps a child with special needs, a simple will package won’t be enough perhaps.
 At that point, an experienced attorney is invaluable and can save the family fortune, if not the family’s safety.

 It’s important to remember that all these documents must work together and be prepared together.
 Trying to create them off the internet yourself without an experienced attorney can cost you more than you ever dreamed of saving by doing it on the cheap.
-I know, I routinely clean up messes created by online documents by well-meaning people trying to save money.

 BY THE WAY!